 Ruling out IPO dynamics.
-One alternative explanation is that our results are a short-term effect due to pre-IPO window dressing and not a persistent transformation in firm strategy.
-Although our thirty-year time series before and after the IPO is an important reason to doubt this concern, we offer three additional tests to rule it out.
-First, we exclude the IPO year, as well as one or two years prior to and after the IPO, and replicate our results.
-We also build a binary variable equal to 1 if the observation comes from one or two years prior to the IPO and 0 if it comes from any other firm-year.
-Regressing this variable on our innovation outcomes yields no significant effects indicating that it is not the years around the IPO driving our findings.
+One alternative explanation is that our results are a short-term effect resulting from pre-IPO window dressing and not a persistent transformation in firm strategy.
+Although our 30-year time series before and after the IPO is an important reason to doubt this concern, we offer three additional tests to rule it out.
+First, we exclude the IPO year, as well as one or two years before and after the IPO, and replicate our results.
+We also build a binary variable equal to 1 if the observation comes from one or two years before the IPO and 0 if it comes from any other firm-year.
+Regressing this variable on our innovation outcomes yields no significant effects, indicating that the years around the IPO do not drive our findings.
 Second, we remove the public dummy predictor and use a continuous variable that counts firm-event years (where firm IPO year = 0).
 We find that the predictor is significant and in the same direction as the public dummy, indicating that the more years after the IPO, the more firms increase innovation levels and reduce risky innovation.
-Third, we control for a potential overtime trend toward less innovative products by including a within-firm trend variable in our earlier models.
+Third, we control for a potential over-time trend toward less innovative products by including a within-firm trend variable in our earlier models.
 We replicate our public effect in all four models.

 Ruling out firm life-cycle dynamics.
-A second alternative explanation is that the firm's own life cycle produces the observed innovation outcomes (Bernstein forthcoming).
+A second alternative explanation is that the firm's own life cycle produces the observed innovation outcomes (Bernstein 2015).
 Specifically, as the firm evolves over time, it exhibits different strategies.
 We control for age, which partials out substantial life-cycle effects.
-In a further robustness check, we test our models on a new sample of firms that planned but did not complete an IPO and are at the same stage in their life cycle as the firms in our sample.
-We were able to identify 36 firms that registered with the SEC to go public but withdrew their filings.
-We collect information on the planned IPO date from SDC Platinum Global New Issues Database.
-Comparing the pre-planned-IPO observations to the post-planned-IPO observations, we do not find any change over the planned IPO date for any of our four innovation outcomes.
+In an additional robustness check, we test our models on a new sample of firms that planned but did not complete an IPO and are at the same stage in their life cycle as the firms in our sample.
+We were able to identify 36 firms that registered with the Securities and Exchange Commission to go public but withdrew their filings.
+We collected information on the planned IPO date from SDC Platinum Global New Issues Database.
+Comparing the pre-planned-IPO observations with the post-planned-IPO observations, we do not find a change over the planned IPO date for any of our four innovation outcomes.
 Although instructive, the small sample makes it challenging to detect significant patterns, and therefore we interpret these results with caution.

 Ruling out management-team dynamics.
 A third alternative explanation for our findings is that firms change their management teams when going public and that this change leads to the observed innovation strategy changes.
-We do not expect this to explain our results for three reasons.
-First, prior literature finds that going public does not lead to high management turnover (Mikkelson, Partch, and Shah 1993).
+We do not expect this reasoning to explain our results for three reasons.
+First, prior literature has found that going public does not lead to high management turnover (Mikkelson, Partch, and Shah 1993).
 Second, even if turnover does occur at the IPO, to explain our results, firms would systematically have to choose managers who adopt the innovation pattern we uncover.
-While we cannot exclude this possibility, it seems unlikely.
-Third, we collect evidence from ExecuComp to study CEO tenure for a sample of our changeover firms for which data are available.
+Although we cannot exclude this possibility, it seems unlikely.
+Third, we collect evidence from Execu-Comp to study chief executive officer (CEO) tenure for a sample of our changeover firms for which data are available.
 For a total of 247 CEOs (n = 90 firms) from 1992- 2011, a new CEO was appointed when the firm went public in only 15 cases (16.6%).